My name is Ayslen Redmon and I am the owner of Lots ‘A’ Cluckin’ Farm.

 I started to research English Orpingtons and found dedicated breeders to talk to about the breed, from whom I learned that English Orpingtons are the ultimate dual-purpose breed.
 As a dual-purpose breed, they lay 200-280 eggs per year, make great meat birds and are wonderful parents.
 They also love to forage and, if left out to pasture all day, they will eat about half of their daily nutritional needs just from foraging.

 Following my research of English Orpingtons, I quickly found two six month old 100% English Black Orpington pullets for sale and did not hesitate to buy them.
-When I brought them home, they fit right in with the rest of the flock as there was very little fighting and the pecking order was established very quickly.
+When I brought them home, they fit right in with the rest of the flock as there were very little fighting and the pecking order was established very quickly.
 Within three weeks of us purchasing the two pullets, one of them started laying and I decided I wanted to hatch some chicks from her.
 I contacted the breeder of the two pullets and discovered she had a few extra roosters that she no longer needed, which she generously gave to me free of charge because she saw that I was passionate about improving the breed.

 In February of the following year, I hatched my very first chicks out of the 100% English Black Orpington pair.
 By that time, I had found a number of reputable English Orpington breeders and decided I wanted a wider variety of color in my Orpington flock.
 Thus, I ordered some BBS (Black, Blue, and Splash) and Lavender Orpington chicks from a breeder in southern Illinois.
 However, given the fact that I already had a fairly large flock, I had to make room for the new chicks.
 I ultimately sold all of my original chickens and kept only the Orpingtons.